Multi-agent DRL-based Lane Change Decision Model for Cooperative Platooning in Mixed Traffic: Introduction

+Despite these advantages, the effectiveness of CACC is constrained during the early stages of CAV deployment, when low market penetration rates limit the availability of connected preceding vehicles.
+Under such conditions, forming and maintaining cooperative platoons becomes challenging, particularly in mixed traffic environments dominated by human-driven vehicles.
+Consequently, effective strategies for organizing CAVs into platoons are critical for unlocking the benefits of CACC under realistic deployment scenarios.

+Prior studies have explored various approaches for facilitating cooperative platooning, including the use of dedicated CAV lanes and lane-change-based coordination strategies~\cite{Ma2019Influence,Flow2021Soomin}.
+While dedicated lanes can significantly increase the likelihood of platoon formation~\cite{Design2020Solmaz,Chen2024Leveraging}, their practicality is limited at low CAV penetration rates, where exclusive allocation of roadway capacity may lead to inefficiencies.
+In contrast, strategic lane changes that allow CAVs to follow or lead other CAVs in adjacent lanes provide a more flexible and scalable mechanism for platoon formation in mixed traffic~\cite{Lane2006Jorge, Capacity2018Danjue}.
+As a result, lane-change decision-making plays a central role in enabling cooperative platooning under realistic traffic conditions.

-Current research on lane-change strategies for cooperative platoons often focuses on optimizing platoon formation using predefined information, such as departure times, routes, destinations, or on-demand scenarios \cite{Liang2016Heavy,Planning2018Anirudh,Zeng2022Decentralized}.
-These studies primarily emphasize small-scale truck coordination and fuel efficiency improvements during lane changes, relying on access to private information.
-However, for individual CAVs, which constitute the majority of traffic participants, private information is generally not shared due to privacy concerns.
-To address this limitation, an alternative approach prioritizes maximizing the similarity of commonly shared information, such as speed and position between CAVs \cite{baseline}, with lane change decisions made using a greedy optimization method.
-However, the greedy method is not flexible enough to handle the complexity and uncertainty of the real-world traffic.
+Current research on lane-change strategies for cooperative platoons often focuses on optimizing platoon formation using predefined information, such as departure times, routes, destinations, or on-demand scenarios~\cite{Liang2016Heavy,Planning2018Anirudh}.
+These approaches are typically designed for small-scale or homogeneous vehicle fleets and assume the availability of information that is not generally shared by individual CAVs due to privacy constraints.
+Alternative methods based on greedy optimization using commonly available information, such as speed and position, have been proposed~\cite{baseline}, but such approaches lack the flexibility required to handle the uncertainty, heterogeneity, and long-term interactions inherent in real-world mixed traffic.